 Your First Actual Work

 CocoPlus is initialized.
 Features are active.
 Your Snowflake environment is scanned.
-The right next command is:
+You're ready to build something.

-This opens the Spec phase of CocoBrew — a structured dialogue that helps you articulate what you're building before a single line of SQL is written.
+This opens the Spec phase of CocoBrew — a structured dialogue that helps you articulate what you're actually building before a single line of SQL is written.
 The spec is not bureaucracy.
 It is the mirror that shows you your own assumptions.

-CocoSpark generates multiple approaches and raises the questions you may not have thought to ask.
-Its output is explicitly marked as exploration and never flows automatically into your spec.
-When you're ready to commit, /spec is always the next step.
+This activates CocoSpark — a divergent thinking mode that generates multiple approaches and raises the questions you may not have thought to ask.
+CocoSpark output is explicitly marked as exploration and never flows automatically into your spec.
+What you take from it is your decision.

 If Something Goes Wrong